 Definition of MySQL REGEXP_REPLACE()

-REGEXP_REPLACE() operator is used in the SELECT query, to replace the matched sub-string.
-This operator searches for the regular expression identifies it, replaces the pattern with the sub-string provided explicitly in the query, and returns the output with the updated sub-string.
-This function is rarely used but has a good impact when used.
-Sub-string can be replaced as a whole, at a specified position, or in an array.
-In this article, we will discuss MySQL REGEXP_REPLACE() in detail and also, we can discuss in detail about the syntax and the use in the following portions.
+REGEXP_REPLACE() operator is used in the SELECT query to replace the matched sub-string.
+This operator searches for the regular expression, identifies it, replaces the pattern with the sub-string provided explicitly in the query, and returns the output with the updated sub-string.
+Users rarely use this function, but it significantly impacts when utilized.
+You can replace the sub-string as a whole, at a specified position, or within an array.
+In this article, we will discuss MySQL REGEXP_REPLACE() in detail, and also, we can discuss in detail the syntax and the use in the following portions.

 Simplest syntax for REGEXP_REPLACE() function is as follows:

 The program searches for the regular expression “pat” in the string “exp” and replaces it with the sub-string “a reply.”

 When used in a SELECT query, the query can be as below:

 A further detailed syntax for REGEXP_REPLACE() is as follows:

 In this, the pos, pat, and repl are optional arguments.
 Pos is the position in the string where the search will be performed.
 The query can omit this, causing the search to start at the first character.
 The specific occurrence of the expression that should be replaced is specified by the ‘occurrence’ parameter.
 If omitted, it will result in the replacement of all occurrences of the expression.
 The ‘match_type’ parameter determines the method to be used for matching.

 We can now look at the practical examples of the REGEXP_REPLACE() operator.

 [email protected] ='I am robot.
 I can read, write and process.'; select @original;